Barry Hale MA

 A professional filmmaker for 30 years, with more than 200 film credits as artist, producer, director or writer, including rock videos for major UK and US record labels, artists’ shorts video installations, commercial promotional films and award-winning community access workshops productions.
 Barry’s work has had numerous international screenings and exhibitions, from Las Vegas to Latvia, from the ICA to the belly of a Stockholm ship.

-He is the Co-Founder and Creative Director of Threshold Studios and Festival Co-Director of Frequency Festival of Digital Culture.
+He is the Co-Founder and Artistic Director of Threshold Studios and Co-Director of Frequency Festival of Digital Culture.

 For fun, he listens to CD’s of the sounds of ice melting, or washing machines being pushed down stairs.

 Uzma’s background is in broadcast documentary and television production.
 She has extensive experience of working in the arts and creative media industries.

 As a Co-Founder and Strategic Director of Threshold, she drives the ethos and vision behind the organisation.
 A passionate advocate for social change, Uzma’s work has always prioritised participation, innovation and development of creativity in media, technology and the arts in the UK.

 Uzma sat on the Arts Council England Area and Regional Councils for the Midlands for eight years.
 She is currently focusing on brokering partnerships with the HE sector to unlock opportunities for meaningful and sector-specific apprenticeships and collaborative production in new and emerging technologies.
 She continues to provide mentorship and coaching for creative talent as part of her portfolio of work and providing sector support through Thresholds consultancy work with CEO’s, Senior Management Teams and Boards, facilitating how technology can achieve objectives.

 She was recognised on the 2016 New Years Honours List and received an MBE for her contribution to the Digital Economy.

 She was once described as “a more glamorous Yoda”.